 - Diarrhea (worsening) or change in the odor of your stool.

 - Rash, redness, or swelling of the skin.

 - Redness, soreness around central line catheter, feeding tube, or a wound.

 - Soreness or swelling in your mouth or throat, ulcers or white patches in your mouth, or a change in the color of your gums.

-A fever or infection in a neutropenic patient is an emergency.
+Fever or infection in a neutropenic patient is an emergency.
 Make sure that you have a phone number for use during office hours and an emergency phone number for your provider’s office during non-business hours.
 They should be kept near a home phone or can be programmed into a cellular phone.
-Do not wait to call your provider and follow instructions given to you as to how to proceed.
+Do not wait to call your provider and follow the instructions given to you as to how to proceed.

 Abeloff M, Niederhuber JE, Armitage JO, Doroshow, JH, Kastan MB, Tepper, JE.
 Abeloff’s Clinical Oncology.
 5th edition.
 Philadelphia: Churchill Livingstone; 2014.